 If your aspirations are bigger than opening a neighborhood bar or pub, or a smaller, more intimate winebar, the cost to open a larger-sized venture, such as a nightclub, is substantially steeper.
 Opening a nightclub can run between $240,000 and $840,000, due to equipment, lighting, air conditioning, and other expenses—on top of alcohol permits.

 Feeling overwhelmed?
 Don’t worry, you’re not alone.
 That’s why we created our bar startup costs spreadsheet and companion guide.
-While this guide focuses mostly on costs required to open a bar, you can easily make adjustments that would apply to opening a smaller or larger business.
+While this guide focuses mostly on costs required to open a bar, you can easily make adjustments that would apply to opening smaller or larger enterprise.

 Check out our free worksheet to break down everything it will take to get your bar started off on the right foot.